mongodb/specifications/source/retryable-reads/tests/README.rst

     - ``collectionOptions``: Optional, parameters to pass to the Collection() used for this operation.

-    - ``command_name``: Present only when ``name`` is "runCommand".
-The name of the command to run.
-Required for languages that are unable preserve the order keys in the "command" argument when parsing JSON/YAML.

     - ``arguments``: Optional, the names and values of arguments.

     - ``result``: The return value from the operation, if any.
 This field may